janhcla/DermaSnapSettingsHelp/README.md

 These scripts are provided “as-is” with no warranty.
 They are intended as a convenient tool to help you obtain the configuration details for the DermaSnap app.
 Please review the code if you have any security concerns.

 ⸻

-This formatted README provides clear information for your users and ensures they understand what the batch files do before running them.